WICG/scheduling-apis/README.md

 ### API Aspects
 #### Return type, cancellation, updating priority
 The return type could be a promise instead of ID, for convenience and chaining of tasks.
+If so, then [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) is a standard way to cancel pending promises.

-OR it could be a wrapper on promise -- a `TaskFuture` perhaps -- that provides cancellation support - by providing ID or cancel() method.
+Alternatively, the return type could be a wrapper on promise -- a `TaskFuture` perhaps -- that provides cancellation support - by providing ID or cancel() method -- simpler API than AbortController.

 Updating priority is equivalent to canceling a task and re-posting at a different priority.